Characterization of individual charge fluctuators in Si/SiGe quantum dots: Temperature dependence

-As shown in Fig.~\ref{fig:FullFit}b, both the forward and reverse switching times for this TLF decrease with temperature.
-This behavior is inconsistent with a simple charge-trap model for this TLF, where the switching times depend oppositely on temperature.
-Assessing the quantitative agreement between these data and different TLF models is challenging for a variety of reasons.
+In principle, a careful measurement of the TLF switching time vs. temperature should help to determine the microscopic nature of the TLF, or at least to what thermal reservoirs it is coupled.
+However, assessing the quantitative agreement between these data and different TLF models is challenging for a variety of reasons.
 For example, we observe that the switching time appears to decrease less rapidly at very low temperatures $T_\text{MC} \le 50~\si{mK}$.
 A number of effects could result in this behavior, such as environment-assisted tunneling or poor thermalization of the device to the mixing chamber.
 However, as discussed in more detail in the next section, there is another effect that complicates this analysis.
 We find that the current through the sensor quantum dot, which we use to measure the TLF, appears to heat the TLF.
 Thus, at the lowest mixing chamber temperatures, the effective temperature of the TLF is higher than our thermometer reading, because of this excess heating.
+Moreover, this effect cannot be explained through an elevated electron temperature in the usual sense.
 We discuss this behavior in more detail in the following sections.

-Later in the paper, we introduce a phenomenological model that accounts for this local heating effect.
-In principle, an accurate measurement of the TLF switching time versus temperature can also enable one to determine whether the TLF is thermally activated or undergoing tunneling, and to which thermal reservoir (e.g., phonons or electrons) it is coupled.
-Such a measurement could be obtained by heating the dilution refrigerator to a temperature high enough that the local heating is negligible, for example.
-Experiments in this direction will be the focus of future work.